-Gorilla tracking refers to the process of transferring from one place to another searching for the endangered species of Mountain Gorillas in their habitat which is the thick montane rain forests.
-The park is occupied by an habituated Gorilla group called the Nyakagezi Gorilla group consisting of 9 individuals including 2 silverbacks, 3 adult females, 2 juveniles and 2 infants/ babies.
-The group relocates to various destinations oftenly so before trekking, we advise you to first find out the group’s current location.
-The whole activity will take 24 hours with a guide who has a lot of knowledge about the area and species which are home to the rain forrest.
-He will be able to share his knowledge with you and provide you with the necessary information you need about these endangered primates.
-While trekking, relax and look out for other mysteries of nature for example the birds of the air, thick vegetation, wild plants and flowers are already a unique sighting of their own.
+Gorilla tracking refers to the activity of searching through the thick mountain rain forests for the endangered Mountain Gorillas in their natural habitat.
+The park is occupied by a habituated Gorilla group called the Nyakagezi Gorilla group.
+The group consists of 9 individuals, including 2 silverbacks, 3 adult females, 2 juveniles and 2 infants/ babies.
+The group relocates often to various locations, so before trekking, we advise you to first find out the group’s current position.
+The whole activity will take 24 hours together with a guide who has a lot of knowledge about the area and species which are home to the rain forrest.
+He will be able to share his knowledge with you and provide you with the necessary information you need to know about these endangered primates.
+While trekking, relax and take a look around for the other mysteries the rain forrest has to offer.
+The birds, thick vegetation, wild plants and flowers are already a unique sighting of their own.

 Hiking and Nature Walks

-Hiking in Mgahinga National Park provides guests/ visitors with an opportunity to explore extra mysteries of nature for example, you will view wild thick forest vegetation, bamboo forests, Rugezi swamp, forest birds along with the nearby lakes and agricultural communities.
-You will involve yourself on a hike of 4 hours through Rugezi swamp and the forest into the Sabinyo Gorge where you will spot birds flying in the air for example the Rwenzori Turaco.
+Hiking in Mgahinga National Park provides guests/visitors with an opportunity to explore the extra mysteries of nature.
+For example, you will view wild thick forest vegetation, bamboo forests, Rugezi swamps, forest birds along with the nearby lakes and agricultural communities.
+You will involve yourself on a hike of 4 hours through Rugezi swamp and the forest into the Sabinyo Gorge where you will spot birds flying in the air, for example the Rwenzori Turaco.
 This destination is perfect for people interested in bird watching.
 The walk to the Congo border surpasses various vegetation zones where you will spot the calderas at the top of Gisozi hill.
 While here, ensure to visit the Kisoro and Bunagana towns where you will view the beautiful Lake Mutanda.
-One can also track the golden monkey though I 2 hrs along the gentle steep slopes through the farmland to the bamboo forest.
+One can also track the golden monkey though a 2 hrs hike along the gentle steep slopes through the farmland to the bamboo forest.

 Mt.
 Sabyinyo (366m)